 What is crawl budget and does it affect indexing?

-Crawl budget is the amount of time and resources Google devotes to crawling a site.
-It matters most for large sites with many URLs.
-Most small service business sites should fix crawl blockers, sitemap quality, internal links, and page value before worrying about crawl budget.
+Google describes crawl budget through crawl capacity and crawl demand.
+It matters most for very large or rapidly changing sites.
+Most small service sites should fix crawl blockers, sitemap quality, internal links, and distinct page purpose before treating crawl budget as the problem.

 How is robots.txt different from noindex in practice?